7 minute read

 1. Introduction

-The simpler agents (ReAct) operate in a loop: Though -> Action -> Observation.
+The simpler agents (ReAct) operate in a loop: Thought -> Action -> Observation.
 This is sequential.
 But complex tasks require parallel planning.
 Task: “Research 3 companies (A, B, C) and write a comparison report.”

 • Sequential Agent: Research A (wait), Research B (wait), Research C (wait), Write.
 Total: 30s.